L3cr0f/pma_course/Labs/Lab_13.md

 dump_buffer_to_file(buffer_address, bytes_to_write, filepath)
 ```

-After executing, we can see how we have obtained the screenshot of the infected machine in our _Desktop_ path
+After executing, we can see how we have obtained the screenshot of the infected machine in our _Desktop_ path.

 ## Lab 13-3